Quai André-Citroën, Ile-de-France, Paris, France, 75015

 over 6 years by Paul Urquhart 1 / 5After much anticipation, I have to say this was a disappointment.
 Water is the guiding light of this park but lack of funds has meant the fountains don't work (save one) and the pools have been drained.
 Even the butyl liner has been ripped.
 It still has its structure and it is easy to see that it could again be beautiful but sadly the maintenance is appalling and the horticultural skill of its gardeners is not great.
 The glasshouse containing Australian plants was dreadful - nitrogen deficiencies all over and plants starved of water and nutrients.
 The Black garden was a wreck.

-almost 7 years by Armand 5 / 5After Versailles, the Parc AndrÃ©-CitroÃ«n is the favourite park in Paris for me.
+about 7 years by Armand 5 / 5After Versailles, the Parc AndrÃ©-CitroÃ«n is the favourite park in Paris for me.
 It is by the river, it is sheltered, it is modern, the children can play in the fountains, you can lie on the grass and you can be near the park's own canals.
 Il Ã©tait trÃ¨s beau!

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.